AI Camp with MIT and Stanford Instructors

 Tuition: $390

 Prerequisite: one credit in Geometry.
-Students who meet benchmark on PSAT and have completed Geometry will automatically qualify for this course.
+Students who meet benchmark on PACT and have completed Geometry will automatically qualify for this course.

-Description: This two-semester course is an accelerated algebra program.
+This two-semester course is an accelerated algebra program.
 The course includes a brief review of algebraic skills.
 Emphasis is on advanced equation solving and its application to the solution of real-world problems.
-This course stresses the advanced algebra topics essential for success in Pre-Calculus or Precalculus Accelerated.
+This course stresses the advanced algebra topics essential for success in Precalculus Honors for AB or Precalculus Honors for BC.
 The course covers the topics of the Advanced Algebra and Trigonometry course, but at a faster pace and in greater depth.
 Trigonometry topics include right and oblique triangle laws.

 PLEASE NOTE: If you only need one semester of this class for credit recovery, please contact Jennifer Campbell (847)986-3449 or jcampbell@d127.org